 Andersen, T.M., J. Bentzen, S. E. Hougaard Jensen, V. smith and N. Westergaard-Nielsen, The Danish Economy in a global perspective, Copenhagen: DJØF Publishing, 2017.

-Finland

-Score 8

 Municipal governments have a right to assess taxes, collecting more than twice as much as the central government in income taxes.
 A government grant system additionally enables local governments to continue to provide public services even when experiencing a funding gap.
 In essence, a portion of locally collected taxes is put into a common pool, from which transfers are made to financially weak local governments.
-The central government establishes strict standards and service-provision requirements intended to cover all citizens.
+The central government establishes strict standards and serviceprovision requirements intended to cover all citizens.
 However, local governments are tasked with providing these services, which means that some municipalities are unable to meet the standards without increasing taxes.
 Given that local government units differ greatly in size and resources, they are in unequal positions in terms of capacity and performance efficiency.
-A large-scale reform of municipalities and

-services, started in 2006 and yet unfinished, has led to a considerable reduction in the number of municipalities.
+A large-scale reform of municipalities and services, started in 2006 has led to a considerable reduction in the number of municipalities.
 Among other goals, the reform aims to secure sufficient financing and an efficient provision of services across the country.
-The government has also introduced a further and much contested reform project (SOTE) to create larger entities tasked with providing social and health services in a more efficient way.
-However, according to assessments, the final compromise solution of 18 social services and health care entities is less satisfactory in terms of efficient funding and democratic organization than was an original proposal for a maximum of nine to 12 SOTE regions.
-The SOTE reform is expected to come into force in 2021.
+The Sipilä government also introduced an additional, much contested reform project (SOTE) aimed at creating larger entities tasked with providing social and healthcare services in a more efficient way.
+As of the time of writing, the fate of the reform under the succeeding governments was unclear.

-Citation

-Government press release on "Government decision on next steps in reform package on health care, social welfare and autonomous regions", http://vm.fi/en/article/-/asset_publisher/10616/hallitus-paatti-sote-uudistuksen-jatkosta-ja-itsehallintoalueista

-http://alueuudistus.fi/en/frontpage

-Iceland

-Score 8

-The issue of grant-based funding has been a constant source of conflict between local and central governments.
-Meanwhile, the division of responsibilities between the central government and local governments has changed, but not radically.
-In 1996, full responsibility for primary education was transferred from the central government to local governments.
-In general, this transfer of responsibilities has been achieved without imposing a heavy financial burden on local governments.
-However, some of the smallest municipalities have experienced fiscal difficulties as a result of these transfers, and have either been forced to amalgamate or cooperate on service provision with neighboring municipalities.
-Full responsibility for services for disabled individuals was transferred to local governments in 2010 and took effect in January 2011, without conflicts concerning funding arrangements arising between the central government and local governments.
-Further transfers of responsibility have been planned - though without any dates set, including responsibility for elderly care.
-Negotiations on the transfer of elderly care have been repeatedly postponed due to disagreements over funding arrangements between central and local governments.
-The negotiating and preparation committee with representatives from state and local levels has in fact had no formal meeting since August 2013 (www.velferdarraduneyti.is/yfirfaerslan/).

-Citation: